What Is The Difference Between Black Tea And Green Tea?|NPTEA

 Tea-to-water ratio: 1:40, for example, about 3.75g of tea leaves for a 150ml teapot.

-Tea ware: Green tea can be brewed in a regular glass cup or a lidded bowl (盖碗).
+Tea ware: Green tea can be brewed in a regular glass cup or a gaiwan.

-Steeping time: Green tea can be steeped for longer periods, but it is important to refresh the water in time, as the tea can become overly strong and bitter towards the end of the brew.
+Steeping time: Green tea can be steeped for a short to moderate time, but it is important not to over-brew it.
+If the tea sits too long, it can become overly strong and bitter.

 Processing Method

 The processing of green tea mainly involves quickly heating or steaming the tea leaves to prevent oxidation.
 This process preserves the green color and fresh flavor of the tea.
-Unlike black tea, green tea is not rolled or oxidized, which helps retain a more delicate taste.
+Unlike black tea, green tea is not fully oxidized, which helps retain a more delicate taste.

-Each cup of green tea (approximately 240 ml) typically contains 20-45 mg of caffeine.
-The exact caffeine content is influenced by factors like the tea variety, steeping time, and water temperature.
-For example:
+Each cup of green tea, approximately 240 ml, typically contains about 20-45 mg of caffeine.
+The exact caffeine content is influenced by tea variety, leaf amount, steeping time, and water temperature.

-Longjing (Dragon Well): A famous Chinese green tea from Hangzhou, Zhejiang, known for its delicate sweetness and nutty aroma, with a clear tea soup and a refreshing taste.
+Longjing (Dragon Well): A famous Chinese green tea from Hangzhou, Zhejiang, known for delicate sweetness and nutty aroma.

-Biluochun: From the area around Tai Lake in Jiangsu, this tea is known for its fragrant floral and fruity aroma and refreshing flavor.
-The leaves curl like a spiral.
+Bi Luo Chun: From the area around Tai Lake in Jiangsu, known for floral and fruity aroma and a curled leaf shape.

-Anji White Tea: Although named "white tea," it is actually a type of green tea from Anji, Zhejiang.
-It has a refreshing taste with a unique fresh aroma and sweetness.
+Anji White Tea: Although named "white tea," it is actually a type of green tea from Anji, Zhejiang, with a fresh and sweet taste.

 Black Tea vs Green Tea: A Comparison

-As the two most popular types of tea, black tea and green tea both originate from the same plant, the Camellia sinensis tea tree, but they differ significantly in terms of processing methods, flavor characteristics, brewing techniques, and health benefits.
+As the two most popular types of tea, black tea and green tea both originate from the same plant, Camellia sinensis, but they differ significantly in processing methods, flavor characteristics, brewing techniques, and daily drinking experience.

-Black tea undergoes full fermentation, resulting in a deep red liquor and rich flavor, making it ideal for those who enjoy a strong, robust taste.
-On the other hand, green tea preserves its natural green color and fresh flavor through a process called kill-green, which helps retain the natural qualities of the leaves.
-It is well-suited for those seeking a refreshing and healthy beverage.
+Black tea undergoes full oxidation, resulting in a deep red liquor and rich flavor.
+It is suitable for those who enjoy a stronger, warmer, and more robust taste.
+Green tea preserves its natural green color and fresh flavor through a kill-green process that stops oxidation early.
+It is well-suited for those who prefer a refreshing and light beverage.

-The choice between black tea and green tea ultimately comes down to personal preferences and health needs.
-Black tea pairs well with breakfast or afternoon tea, while green tea is a great choice for daily consumption due to its light and refreshing taste.
+The choice between black tea and green tea ultimately comes down to personal preference.
+Black tea pairs well with breakfast or afternoon tea, while green tea is a good choice for daily drinking due to its light and refreshing taste.

 If you have questions about selecting tea: